 February Beach Nourishment Updates

 2/26/19 – The first submerged pipeline (“sub-line”) landing was transited to and installed earlier today at Reach 3 in Indian Beach at Station 695+50 (pictures below) as land based pipe continues to be delivered to the Indian Beach 4WD Ramp.

-2/14/19 – No schedule changes to report.
+2/14/19 – No schedule changes to report on the beach nourishment project.
 The dredge Liberty Island is planned to initiate dredging/nourishment the first week of March in Indian Beach (Reach 3) and will be accompanied by the Ellis Island several weeks later – the temporary pipe landings from offshore as depicted for Indian Beach/Salter Path and East Emerald Isle remain the same.
 Mobilization of dredge pipe, ancillary vessels, and equipment to the area should be more pronounced in the weeks ahead.

 1/30/19 – There will be three temporary pipeline landings that will serve the dredges Liberty Island and Ellis Island.
-In general the sand will be pumped ashore from the hopper dredge and progress east or west, then reversed as generally depicted in the new updated maps for Reach 2 and 3 (see – Indian Beach/Salter Path) and Reach 1 (see – East Emerald Isle).
-The Liberty Island will arrive on site likely the first week of March followed by the Ellis Island.
+In general, the sand will be pumped ashore from the hopper dredge and progress east or west, then reversed as generally depicted in the newly updated maps for Reach 2 and 3 (see – Indian Beach/Salter Path) and Reach 1 (see – East Emerald Isle).
+The Liberty Island will arrive on site likely the first week of March, followed by the Ellis Island.

-1/22/19 – Great Lakes Dredge & Dock should begin mobilizing land- and water-based pipe, heavy equipment, personnel, etc. towards the latter parts of February and although the schedule is tentative, dredging/pumping could begin the first week of March.
+1/22/19 – The beach nourishment project kicks off.
+Great Lakes Dredge & Dock should begin mobilizing land- and water-based pipe, heavy equipment, personnel, etc. towards the latter parts of February.
+Although the schedule is tentative, dredging/pumping could begin the first week of March.